 These types of issues are ideally adressed by performing an abdominoplasty along with tailored liposuction.

-This 39 year old woman underwent breast reduction in which approximately one and a half pounds of tissue was removed from each breast.
+This individual suffered from gigantomastia and underwent a breast reduction in which almost three and a quarter pounds of weight was removed from the breasts.

 Questions Related to Skin Elasticity